nodeshift/opossum/README.md

 ```
 ### Status Initialization

 There may be times where you will need to pre-populate the stats of the Circuit Breaker Status Object.
-The major use case for this is in a serverless functions environment,  or in a container based deployment, where the container being deployed is ephemeral.
+Primary use cases for this are in a serverless environment such as Knative or AWS Lambda, or any container based platform, where the container being deployed is ephemeral.

 Getting the existing cumalative stats for a breaker can be done like this: